pratyushjain99/Project4-pratyusj/README.md

 *Mongo* (without the DB) is a command line shell application for interacting with a MongoDB database.
 It is useful for doing simple operations on the database such as finding all the current contents or deleting them.

-Because your web service will be running in GitHub Codespaces, you can’t run your database on your laptop.
+Because your web service will be running in the cloud, you can’t run your database on your laptop.
 Rather, you should use a MongoDB-as-a-Service to host your database in the cloud.
 Atlas (https://www.mongodb.com/atlas/database) is required because it has a free level of service that is adequate for your project.

 **Please read carefully…**
 This project will challenge you to do a lot of research to understand enough MongoDB to create a simple database, add a collection, and insert, update, and find documents in that collection.
 This is very much like you will need to do regularly in industry.
 Code examples are provided on the MongoDB site, and elsewhere. **As long as you include comments as to their source, you can use them in your code.**  If we search for a snippet of your code find it somewhere, and you have not attributed it to where you found it, that will be cheating and reason for receiving a failing grade in the course.
 Of course, the bulk of your code that is unique to your application should be your own and not copied from anywhere.